-People play a critical role in determining the effectiveness of predictive models in three primary areas: the planning of the analysis, insight in creating derived variables to include in the analysis and evaluation.
+People play a critical role in determining the effectiveness of predictive models in multiple areas including: 1) the planningof the analysis, and 2) insight in creating derived variables to include in theanalysis.

 Domain and marketing experts and statisticians typically address how to define the behavior in the data and how to construct the sample.

 Modeling attrition for a credit card issuer who charges no annual fee presents a challenging example of how to develop an effective definition of attrition.
 Marketers recognized that most attrition was not from customers canceling their cards.
 Rather, it was silent attrition from customers who simply tossed their cards in a drawer and stopped using them.

 Marketers identified the characteristics of attrition, but it required working that definition out in the data to achieve a solution.
 It further required checking that definition by ensuring that a relatively large proportion of customers whose behavior satisfied that condition did not resume using their cards at a later date.
 Only people, not software, can propose meaningful answers to marketing questions.